MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/cd/deploy-docker-webapp.md

 1. Select your Azure Subscription then select **Continue**.

-1. Select the **Container registry** you created earlier from the drop down menu then select **Validate and configure**.
+1. Select the **Container registry** you created earlier from the drop-down menu then select **Validate and configure**.

     :::image type="content" source="media/validate-and-configure.png" alt-text="Validate and configure Docker":::

-1. Review the pipeline YAML template then select **Save and run** to build and publish the Dockker image to your Azure Container Registry.
+1. Review the pipeline YAML template then select **Save and run** to build and publish the Docker image to your Azure Container Registry.

     ```YAML
     trigger: